 Quality of landing pages

 If your landing page does not meet the expectation of the visitor, the bounce rate going to be high.
-Landing pages without clear message, cluttered with too much text and looks spammy often ignored by visitors.
+Landing pages without a clear message, cluttered with too much text, and looks spammy are often ignored by visitors.

 Type of published content

-The content published on your landing page can determine whether the visitors wants to consume them right away or bookmark it to read later.
+The content published on your landing page can determine whether the visitors want to consume them right away or bookmark it to read later.

 Type of niche

 The bounce rate often varies depending on the niche.
-Websites in magazine or publishing niche have a high bounce rate.
+Websites in magazines or publishing niches have a high bounce rate.
 Even a bounce rate of 70% is considered good for these niches.

 Quality of traffic

-If you haven’t created your buyer persona, you have high chances of getting the wrong traffic to your website.
+If you haven’t created your buyer persona, you have a high chance of getting the wrong traffic to your website.
 Targeting the wrong audience can increase the bounce rate.

 Type of digital marketing channels

-Different digital marketing channels tend to send traffic that have different bounce rates.
-For example, organic search traffic usually have lower bounce rate compared to social media traffic.
+Different digital marketing channels tend to send traffic that has different bounce rates.
+For example, organic search traffic usually has lower bounce rate compared to social media traffic.